phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 In fact, most of the history of the role of Canadian government housing policy is an effort to assist ownership.
 In 2005 alone, more individual homeowners were helped through mortgage insurance than the number of all social housing units funded since the 1970s.
 And in addition to creating cheaper loans, the federal government also provides subsidies through a variety of tax credits, tax sheltered investment vehicles and tax exemptions.
 As any property owner knows, the sale of your primary residence is exempt from capital gains &mdash; which by 2008 was costing us almost $6 billion a year in uncollected revenue.[^hulchansky-bulletin38]

 In so far that our housing policy has targetted the middle class' standard of living, it has been rather successful.
-As an investment asset, home ownership confers unique benefits: it provides shelter in addition to equity that can be withdrawn later in life.
+As an investment asset, home ownership confers unique benefits: it provides shelter as well as equity that can be withdrawn later in life.
 Canadians who pay off their mortgages spend on average only 11% of their income on housing and, by 1999, the average homeowner earned 208% more income, and owned 70 times more wealth, than the average tenant.[^hulchansky-bulletin38]

 <!--Regulating land and its use &mdash; what to build and where and how &mdash; is one of the foundational tasks of the state.
 Some of the earliest municipal bylaws regulate building standards.
 Over time, we've sought to improve the health, safety, fire and construction standards of our housing and then